Redox Biochemistry and Microbial Metabolism

 Methanogens produce 2 gigatons of methane gas annually, representing 4% of the global carbon cycle.
 Methane produced by methanogens can be harvested and used as a heat and energy source.
 Large dairy farms and wastewater treatment plants commonly harvest methane produced in anaerobic digesters and offset nearly all of their heat and energy needs using renewable methane.
 Currently, European countries (Switzerland, Germany) use renewable methane extensively, and are projected to steadily increase their use of biologically-produed methane in order to phase out consumption of fossil methane derived from geological sources.

 The Buan Lab uses our expertise in microbial physiology and redox biochemistry to understand methanogen metabolism in order to discover new biochemistry and to engineer methanogens to increase the rate and yield of methane production from renewable feedstocks.
+We also use synthetic biology tools to coax methanogens to make other renewable chemicals such as isoprene.

 This research is supported by the National Institutes of Health via the Nebraska Redox Biology Center, and the National Science Foundation.
 Translational projects have been supported by the Nebraska Center for Energy Sciences Research and the Water Environment & Reuse Foundation.